mroavi/vim-julia-cell/README.md

 Additionally, the cell execution feature requires a [clipboard program](#supported-clipboard-programs) to be installed.
-On Linux, the plugin supports [xclip](https://github.com/astrand/xclip) and [xsel](https://github.com/kfish/xsel).
-On macOS, the plugin will use pbcopy.
-Windows is currently not supported.
+The plugin supports [xclip](https://github.com/astrand/xclip) and [xsel](https://github.com/kfish/xsel) on Linux and pbcopy on macOS.
+Windows is not supported.

 ### Using [vim-plug](https://github.com/junegunn/vim-plug)